s7u512/NSSO-77-SAS/New_Format_Instructions.md

     df
     ```

+5. Another issue common to any format emanating from the `.nesstar` file is that of Household ID.
+The `.nesstar` data has a pre-made Household ID column (while my script constructs one each time because the fixed width files did not come with it).
+Note that even though both Household IDs are following the documentation they are not the same.
+The Household IDs in these scripts have extra separator 0s in them.
+On the whole it might be a better idea to remove the code that creates household IDs.
+Keep an eye on column numbering though, as the pre-existence of the Household IDs may mean sometimes a column number 11 becomes column number 12.

 I think that is about all.
-Should be a day's work at most, going through the code.
+Should be a day's work at most, going through the scripts and making these changes.

 Once again, if you do this, please let me know and/or fork the repository (I strongly suggest a GPLv3 license).
 It's just that I have already done all this work, and I only have half a mind to split this repo into two directories called `Old method` and `New method` or something, and upload all the changes here.

 Thanks for reading.
 Consider contributing.
+Please [reach out](https://twitter.com/all_awry) if anything is not clear enough for you.
+Feel free to [open an issue](https://github.com/s7u512/NSSO-77-SAS/issues/new) if you come across any.

 ##